I’m Thankful for: Blowing Out the Walls of Fear

 Every step of the way there was a road block or detour.
 I breathed through each irritation and while I was frustrated at times and didn’t understand the road blocks, I knew they were leading me somewhere.

-“Blow out these wall,” my improv instructor often advised.
+“Blow out these walls,” my improv instructor often advised.

 He showed us ways to expand the physical space of a square stage by imagining a forest, mountain, mansion or tree house.
 We were trained to build those imagined locations through our actions (like indicating where a window is by opening an imaginary curtain, but making that action as real as life).
 Looking past the physical limitations of the stage, enhanced and expanded the stories we told.